Exclusive: OnePlus 7T will have 23% faster charging with Warp Charge 30T

-The all-but-fully-announced OnePlus 7T is coming – we've not only seen leaks about its specs, but OnePlus founder and CEO Pete Lau showed off the design this week.
+The all-but-fully-announced OnePlus 7T is coming – we've not only seen leaks about the specs, but OnePlus founder and CEO Pete Lau showed off the design this week.

 We have a bit more information today about the tech behind that blue matte-frosted glass enclosure.
 Specifically, we can tell you about the new OnePlus 7T fast charging capabilities.